How many days do you need in Madeira?

 With around 14 days you can explore the capital, stay a few days each in some charming villages, hike or swim in different locations, and have some days left to relax.

-2 weeks is great for an unhurried trip where you can go on some road trips, discover different parts of the island, and have enough time for some fun activities such as dolphin- or whale-watching, canyoning, or surfing.
+2 weeks is perfect for an unhurried trip where you can go on some road trips, discover different parts of the island (including the more remote corners), and have enough time for some fun activities such as dolphin- or whale-watching, canyoning, or surfing.

-Although the island is relatively small geographically, there is a real depth to it in terms of interest that will easily let you fill up two weeks, especially if you enjoy nature.
+Although the island is relatively small geographically, there is a real depth to it in terms of interest that will easily let you fill up two weeks, especially if you enjoy spending time in nature.

 How many days for Porto Santo?